Fresh Garden-Veggie Pico de Gallo in Minutes!

 Although the quantities above are for a single batch of pico de gallo, more times than not we make multiple batches at one time.
 Why not have some in the fridge to enjoy ourselves?

-But all that chopping & mixing.
 Ugh!
+All that chopping & mixing of fresh vegetables.
 Isn’t that gonna take lots of time?
 And more importantly, isn’t that gonna make a big, juicy mess?

 Nope.
 Hang onto your seats, folks.